bitwarden/help/_articles/plans-and-pricing/upgrade-from-individual-to-org.md

 Paid Organizations (Families, Teams, or Enterprise) automatically provide all users with access to premium features.
 If you had a Premium Individual subscription at the time of creating the Organization, you can cancel your Premium Individual subscription without losing access to premium features.

 {% callout warning %}
 Bitwarden offers refunds for cancelled Premium Individual plans **within 30 days of account creation**.
-If you create a paid Organization within 30 days of creating a Premium individual account, [Contact Us](https://bitwarden.com/contact) to initiation your refund.
+If you create a paid Organization within 30 days of creating a Premium individual account, [Contact Us](https://bitwarden.com/contact) to initiate your refund.

 At this time, Bitwarden does not offer refunds to paid subscriptions older than 30 days.
 {% endcallout %}